Wrongful detention: Australia

 In 2024, a senate inquiry and report into the wrongful detention of Australian citizens overseas was tabled in parliament.
 The report recommended the adoption of a clear definition of wrongful detention, the passage of legislation to enable the government to respond to wrongful detentions, and the establishment of a Special Envoy for Wrongfully Detained Australians.

 Canada

 In November 2023, the designation of Senior Official for Hostage Affairs (SOHA) was established in order to lead Global Affairs Canada’s response to incidents of hostage-taking and wrongful detention of Canadian citizens abroad.
 The SOHA designation enables Canada to be more actively involved with officials with similar mandates in other governments.

 United States

+Wrongful detention is a codified legal determination made by the United States government that a United States national is imprisoned on false charges by a foreign government, often as a political hostage.
+Such a determination makes available substantial resources and authorities to aid in an individual's recovery, and to inform policymakers and family members of their status while detained.
+A determination of wrongful detention is made by the Secretary of State in accordance with criteria set out in 22 U.S.C. § 1741.

+Recovery efforts are managed by the U.S. government’s hostage recovery enterprise, which consists of the Special Presidential Envoy for Hostage Affairs at the Department of State, the Hostage Response Group at the National Security Council, and the interagency Hostage Recovery Fusion Cell, located at FBI headquarters.

 American NGOs and nonprofit groups advocate for US citizens and other persons who are wrongfully detained or held hostage abroad, including the James W. Foley Legacy Foundation, Bring Our Families Home, and Hostage US.